zeroheight/library-symbol-replacer/README.md

 Sketch 47 sees the introduction of Libraries, but migrating existing files to use Library symbols is one of the first big headaches.
 This plugin aims to help with that.

-N.B. the plugin currently uses symbol name to work out what to replace with what
+N.B. the plugin currently uses symbol name to work out what to replace with what.

 ## Installation
 [Download zip](https://github.com/zeroheight/library-symbol-replacer/releases/download/v1.0.7/library-symbol-replacer.sketchplugin.zip), unzip and double click the `.sketchplugin`